n26/psd2-tpp-docs/doc/dedicated-pisp.md

 > :information_source: Please note that the **debtorAccount** parameter is not mandatory; if this parameter is excluded,
 > the payment will be executed from the customer's main account.
+> From October 4th 2023, this behavior remains the same to users with a single IBAN.
+> If this parameter is excluded and a user has multiple IBANs, the user will be asked to select an account for the payment in the N26 app via a push notification.
+> Then, the payment will only be executed once the user has selected an IBAN through the new screen.
+Until this selection is complete:
+> 1) The “debtorAccount” value will be null in the GET payment details endpoints.
+> 2) The payment status will remain “RCVD”
+> 3) If the selection is not completed within 5 mins, the payment status will change to "RJCT"

 ##### Request